 - Structural damage such as bent, broken, or missing bristles (which can rip or damage hair strands)

 - Debris, tangled hair, or other residues caked in and around the bristles

 It’s a good habit to pull out excess hair from your brush after every use, or at the very least, every couple of days.
 But it’s a better idea to deep-clean your hairbrush once per week if you’re regularly using hair products such as creams, gels and sprays.

 To do a deep clean of your hairbrush, follow these steps:

 - Remove hair – Work up excess hair inside the bristle-bed with a pointed object (rat-tail comb, pencil, pen), then, using scissors, cut away any tangled hair stuck around the bristles.

-- Cleanse – Fill a basin with warm water, two teaspoons of baking soda, and a dollop of shampoo.
-Stir up the water until it’s nice and sudsy, then soak your hairbrush for about 3 – 5 minutes (if it’s a plastic brush, submerge it completely, but if it’s a wooden brush, soak only the bristles and bristle-bed to avoid damaging the wood).
+- Cleanse – Fill a basin with warm water and 1 cup of white vinegar.
+You can add shampoo if you want an extra boost.
+Mix the water, then soak your hairbrush for about 3 – 5 minutes (if it’s a plastic brush, submerge it completely, but if it’s a wooden brush, soak only the bristles and bristle-bed to avoid damaging the wood).

 - Scrub – Using an old toothbrush, scrub at the bristle-bed and clean each bristle starting from the base then working up, getting rid of any residue or other debris.
 Dip and shake your brush a few times after you scrub.